Saturday 26 May 19:00

 R150 - tickets available at Computicket or at Tourism Info Greyton

-The premier concert of the Classics for All festival features the talents of soprano Cecilia Rangwanasha, tenor Selim Kagee and the Cantique Choir, accompanied by pianist Philippus Hugo and a 5-piece band consisting of Visser Liebenberg (clarinet), Maja van Dyk (viola), Myles Roberts (flute), David Bester (violin) and Eddie McLean (cello).
+The premier concert of the Classics for All festival features the talents of soprano Cecilia Rangwanasha (winner of the 2018 Unisa International Singing Competition), Selim Kagee (South Africa’s premier classical crossover artist) and the Cantique Chamber Choir, accompanied by pianist Philippus Hugo and a 6-piece band consisting of Visser Liebenberg (clarinet), Maja van Dyk (viola), Myles Roberts (flute), David Bester (violin), Eddie McLean (cello) and Shaun Cloete (trumpet).
 BIOGRAPHIES BELOW

 SPONSORED BY THE RUPERT FOUNDATION